IBM/ibm-block-csi-driver/docs/content/installation/uninstall_driver_openshift_web.md

 Use this information to uninstall the IBM® CSI (Container Storage Interface) operator and driver through the Red Hat® OpenShift® Container Platform web console.

 Perform the following steps in order to uninstall the CSI driver and operator through Red Hat OpenShift Container Platform web console.

+**Note:** When using host definition and `dynamicNodeLabeling` is set to `true`, if these steps is not completed in the correct order, `hostdefiner.block.csi.ibm.com/managed-by=true` labels can be left on the nodes.

 1. From the web console go to **Operators** > **Installed Operators**.
 Select the Project namespace, where installed, from `Projects: <namespace>`.

 2. Select **IBM block storage CSI driver operator**.